27. About the Author

-Dr. Marc Lichtman is a wireless communications researcher who specializes in SDR, machine learning, LTE/5G-NR, and spectrum sensing.
+Dr. Marc Lichtman is an RF signal processing engineer who specializes in SDR, spectrum sensing, geolocation, and beamforming/array processing.
 He is an Adjunct Professor at the University of Maryland, where he created and taught a course that served as the basis of this textbook.
 His course was a senior-year elective targeted towards CS undergrads interested in SDR/DSP.
-This course led him to better understand how to make incredibly heavy material accessible and engaging to students who were great programmers but had little-to-no PHY layer knowledge.
+This course led him to better understand how to make heavy material accessible and engaging to students who were great programmers but had little-to-no wireless and signals background.
 It was not uncommon to begin class with a mini-hackathon, where students had to find or decode hidden signals (transmitted by Marc) using what they had recently learned.

-Marc is also one of the leads for the GNU Radio project , an open source SDR framework widely used in academia and defense related research.
-While Python is great for learning, rapid experimentation, and development, it does not lend itself well to large and computationally complex apps.
-GNU Radio can implement more advanced DSP apps, and a GNU Radio app or individual block is very easy to share with others.
+Marc is also one of the leads for the GNU Radio project, an open source SDR framework widely used in academia and defense.
+GNU Radio can be used to implement advanced DSP apps, and a GNU Radio app or individual block is very easy to share with others.

-Marc currently lives in the DC area with his wife Lindsey and their many cats and dogs.
-His hobbies include woodworking, lasercutting, playing clarinet/sax, sailing, gardening, building/flying drones, building/riding electric skateboards, and advanced yo-yoing.
+Marc currently lives in the DC area with his wife and their many cats and dogs.
+His hobbies include woodworking, machining, laser cutting, clarinet/sax, sailing, gardening, and pinball.

 Email: marc@pysdr.org